Abstract

 - Observe the smell, texture, and formation of bubbles or curd.

-Milk + Bacteria: Milk thickens into curd with a sour aroma, confirming lactic acid fermentation.
+Milk + Bacteria: The milk thickens into curd with a sour smell due to lactic acid fermentation.

 20 Short Questions with Answers